hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 ### For milestone 1

 For milestone 1, use the provided `turnInMilestone.sh` tool to apply the `milestone1` tag to your git repository so that we know which commit you want to use for your turn in.
-Make sure that the gitlab server has the tag at the correct place by visiting the Repository > Tags page for your repo.
+For running the script, use `./turnInMilestone.sh` in terminal.
+After running the script, make sure that the gitlab server has the tag at the correct place by visiting the Repository > Tags page for your repo.

 ### For milestone 2